2K22 Tunguska: Description

-An electromechanically scanned parabolic E-band (10 kW power) target acquisition radar is mounted on the rear top of the turret that when combined with the turret front mounted J-band (150 kW power) monopulse tracking radar forms the 1RL144 (NATO:Hot Shot) pulse-Doppler 3D radar system, which can detect and track targets flying high as 3500 m.
+An electromechanically scanned parabolic E-band (10 kW power) target acquisition radar is mounted on the rear top of the turret that when combined with the turret front mounted J-band (150 kW power) monopulse tracking radar forms the 1RL144 (NATO:Hot Shot) pulse-Doppler 3D radar system, which can detect and track targets flying as high as 3500 m.
 Alongside the 1A26 digital computer and the 1G30 angle measurement system form the 1A27 radar complex.
 Tunguska-M has the 1RL144M radar with detection range 18 km and tracking range 16 km.
 The mechanically scanned target acquisition radar for the Tunguska-M1 offers a 360° field of view, a detection range of around 18 km and can detect targets flying as low as 15 m.
 Its tracking radar has a range of 16 km.
 A C/D-band IFF system is also fitted and designated 1RL138.
 The radar system is highly protected against various types of interference, and can work if there are mountains on the horizon, regardless of the background.
 The system is able to fire on the move using 30 mm cannons, although it must be stationary to fire missiles.
 The maximum target speed can be up to 500 m/s.

 Standard equipment of the 2S6 and 2S6M includes a computerized fire control system, heating, ventilation, NBC system, an automatic fire detection and suppression system, navigational equipment, night vision aids, 1V116 intercom, external communications system with an R-173 receiver -modernized in the 2S6M for better communication with the command post- and monitoring equipment.
 The vehicle also has protection against the effects of nuclear, biological and chemical weapons.